mrdandelion6/Learn-to-Code/operating_systems/notes.md

 ## What is an operating system ?

-a very low layer of software that manages hardware resources and provides a set of services for application software. in other words, a very convennient abstract for hardware access.
+a very low layer of software that manages hardware resources and provides a set of services for application software. in other words, a very convenient abstraction for hardware access.

 they also provided restricted access to hardware resources like disks etc.